shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## About the Workfiles app

-The Workfiles app governs file management in Shotgun Toolkit and controls access to functionality for browsing, opening, and saving work files and [Publishes](link to glossary).
+The Workfiles app governs file management in a Shotgun software integration and controls access to functionality for browsing, opening, and saving work files and [Publishes](link to glossary).
 The **+New Task** button is an action of the Workfiles app and allows a user to add a task to any appropriate phase of the pipeline.
 The configuration is broken down into blocks representing each step in the pipeline.
 This allows you to manage functionality relative to each step in a pipeline controlling when a user can create, name and save files, execute tasks, or perform certain functions.
 Each block in the configuration defines the environment the artist is working in.
 The settings can be very high-level, for example not allowing any artist within Maya to add a file or create a new task, or very granular, stating that an artist working on assets can’t add a new file or a new task at a specific step in the pipeline.
 This is relevant for all the functions in the Workfiles app.
 Find more details in the [Advanced Topics](#advanced-topics) at the end of this document.

 ## Getting familiar with the configuration files